 The brief drive from our town of Burlington took us through residential parts of Hamilton.
 Bayfront Park and the waterfront trails are near some of the older areas of Hamilton.
 You can see the beginnings of a revitalization, as old homes are snapped up by Torontonians who then begin the renovation process.

 Visiting Bayfront Park in Hamilton

 The entrance to Bayfront Park – a 16 hectare park located at Bay St. North and Simcoe St. West – sets the nautical theme quickly with a large mast dominating.
 The lights have the maritime look, dotting the trail and parking lot.
 The park is located near to the newly built West Harbour GO Station, which makes it an ideal spot for day trippers exploring Hamilton.

 A variety of people visit this park and the waterfront trails – from runners to dog owners out for a stroll.
 Couples walk for a bit of exercise, or perhaps as part of a date while holding hands.
 It’s always a busy spot with a revolving group of people visiting it.

 My husband and I were enjoying a Tim Hortons coffee while taking a stroll around the park.
 We were taking our time in the more sheltered spots on the east side, where the wind wasn’t blowing as much.
 As soon as we got around the north end, we were blasted with the west wind.

-The park has a few features that are great for the summer time including a launch for boats and canoes, a sandy beach in a protected area for dipping your toes on a hot day, and a large grassy area with a covered platform – perfect for a small band to set up and play music.
+The park has a few features that are great for the summer time including a launch for boats and canoes.
+As well, you have a sandy beach in a protected area for dipping your toes on a hot day.
+A large grassy area with a covered platform is a perfect for a small band to set up and play music.
 For anglers, it’s an ideal urban fishing spot.